-Nachison was born in San Diego, California in 1984.
+Nachison was born in San Diego, California.
 She received a BFA from the Maryland Institute College of Art in 2006 and a MFA from Cranbrook Academy of Art in 2010.
-Nachison has had numerous solo exhibitions and has been included in multiple group shows across the country at venues such as the Museum of Contemporary Craft (Portland, OR), Disjecta Contemporary Art Center (Portland, OR), New Mexico State University Art Gallery (Las Cruces, NM), and University of Nevada Sheppard Contemporary (Reno, NV).
+She has had numerous solo exhibitions and has been included in multiple group shows across the country at venues such as the Museum of Contemporary Craft (Portland, OR), Disjecta Contemporary Art Center (Portland, OR), New Mexico State University Art Gallery (Las Cruces, NM), and University of Nevada Sheppard Contemporary (Reno, NV).
 In 2016 she was an artist-in-residence at Wassaic Artist Residency (Wassaic, NY) and the Kutztown University Marlin and Regina Miller Art Gallery (Kutztown, PA).
 She has lectured at the American Craft Council (Minneapolis, MN), Portland Art Museum (Portland, OR), Cranbrook Academy of Art (Bloomfield Hills, MI), and School for American Crafts, Rochester Institute of Technology (Rochester, NY).
 Her work has been featured in American Craft Magazine, Interior Design Magazine, Art Ltd. Magazine and Bad at Sports.
-Nachison is the Fiber Department Chair and an Assistant Professor at the Oregon College of Art and Craft in Portland, Oregon.
+Nachison currently lives and works in Portland, Oregon and Joshua Tree, California.

 For more information please contact: firstname.lastname@example.org